ccfang2/fdid/README.md

 ![Example 1](man/figures/plot_scb.png)

 The gray area indicates the time span over which the treatment effect is uniformly significant under our simultaneous confidence band.
 Traditional confidence intervals are also plotted.
-They fail to take into account the multiple testing problem, so they are typically narrower than our band.
+The intervals fail to take into account the multiple testing problem, so they are typically narrower than our band.

 > **Note:** If you do not have estimates of event study coefficients and covariances, you may use our function `fdid()` to estimate them from using your original data.
 Our function allows the estimation under both non-staggered and staggered DiD designs.
-In particularly, we consider the negative weighting problem of estimating event study coefficients under staggered designs and use carefully chosen non-negative weights to sum up estimates from using different treatment subgroups.
+In particularly, we consider the negative weighting problem of estimating event study coefficients under staggered designs and use carefully chosen non-negative weights to sum up estimates from different treatment subgroups.

 ## Example 2: Honest Inference under Treatment anticipation

-Following Example 1, we now suppose, right after event time -2, there is an anticipation of treatment.
+Following Example 1, we now suppose that, right after event time -2, there is an anticipation of treatment.

 ``` r
 plot(fdid_scb_est, ta.t0=-2, legend="bottom")